ojensen5115/ojensen5115.github.io/_posts/2026-06-23-finally-understanding-kubernetes-2.md

 # ConfigMaps & Secrets

-You don't want to bake environment-specific values (e.g. a database URL, an API credential, etc) into your container image, or hardcode them into the Pod specification.
-By injecting them at deploy time, you can have the same image running in dev / staging / production, with different config.
+You generally don't want to bake environment-specific values (e.g. a database URL, an API credential, etc) into your container image, or hardcode them into the Pod specification.
+Instead, you injecting them at deploy time -- this lets you have the same image running in dev / staging / production, with different configurations.

 ## Setup